 Take a look at how your team is accessing personal and professional apps, and how they obtain and download them to their devices.
 Require that all apps be downloaded from a qualified source like Google Play or the Apple App Store, and research the developer’s reputation.

 For added insurance, consider creating a pre-approval process before any apps can be used on company devices.
-Give employees a tutorial on setting up their smartphones and devices to prompt their users for permissions before downloading an app or allowing it to access any data.
+Give employees a tutorial on setting up their smartphones and devices to prompt their users for permissions before downloading an app or allowing them to access any data.

 Accessing data remotely can inadvertently open back doors with open WiFi, but can also lead to malware attacks from risky behavior.
 Your team may think checking email is no big deal, but your employees could be doing much more than that, and on devices that are far from secure.